frankcholula/faice/README.md

 1. If you're running the experiments on `Otter`, please lock the batch size to `24` for memory reasons.
 2. If you're running the experiments on `Eureka2`, please set the batch size to `64` for faster training.

+After you've run the experiments, please documen the results in the Notion [page](https://frankcholula.notion.site/faice?pvs=4).

 ## Dataset
 As seen in the code layout above, please download the attached dataset `celeba_hq_split.zip` from the email and extract it into the `datasets` folder in order to run the code.